-The study was conducted among the beneficiaries and workers of Compassion International as well as the district officials in Mukono district.
-Using various sampling techniques, a total of 100 respondents from different categories was planned to be enrolled in the study but 95 of them turned out in the study representing a response rate of 95 percent.
+The study was conducted among the beneficiaries and workers of Compassion International as well as the district officials in Kisoro district.
+Using various sampling techniques, a total of 100 respondents from different categories were planned to be enrolled in the study but 95 of them turn out in the study representing a response rate of 95 percent.
 This number acted as a sample size for the study.
 Different sampling methods were employed.
 Three parishes were purposively selected in two sub counties of Nyarusiza and Chahi.
 This was in view of concentration of Compassion International projects as well as communities" experience, knowledge and practices of Compassion projects to alleviate poverty.
 In the study, 20 beneficiaries of the NGO were selected from each parish to constitute the total of 60 beneficiaries.
+These were selected as follows; two LC1 villages were sampled using simple random sampling from each parish.
+Each of these villages will raise 10 beneficiaries; that were four males and six females.
+The researcher relied on LC1 and Compassion field office registers in the respective parishes to get sampling frame.
+This sampling frame was used to select households using simple random sampling method.
+Eventually, 60 beneficiaries to be interviewed were selected from these households.
+In addition, 20 participants from three parishes were purposively selected to participate in FGDs, while 20 key informants comprising of district leaders both technical officials and politicians were purposively planned to be interviewed, but 15 officials were accessed as key informants.